- The alkaline lysis method of plasmid isolation was originally developed by Brinboim and Doly (1979).

 Step 4: Neutralization of lysate to precipitate genomic DNA and other components of cells leaving the plasmid in solution

-◊ Add 150 μl of chilled Neutralization Solution, mix immediately and thoroughly by inverting and rolling the tube 4 – 6 times.
+◊ Add 150 μl of chilled Neutralization Solution, and mix immediately and thoroughly by inverting and rolling the tube 4 – 6 times.

 ◊ Incubate on ice for 3 – 5 min.